 Cost: $4 per month

-The AMC Networks–owned streamer is devoted to shows and films created by or starring people of color, including originals such as Monogamy and A House Divided.
-There’s also a sampling of unscripted shows from WE tv (Growing Up Hip Hop) and OWN (Black Love).
+Formerly known as the Urban Movie Channel and relaunched in early 2021, this AMC Networks–owned streamer is devoted to shows and films created by or starring people of color, including originals such as Monogamy and A House Divided.
+There’s also a sampling of unscripted shows (Notorious Queens, Marriage Boot Camp Hip Hop Edition).

 An indie streamer with content from black creators, both in America and across the African diaspora.
 Movies from Nigeria (Flower Girl) live next to American docs such as Changing Face of Harlem.
 Programming categories range from news and docs to comedies and anime, plus plenty of international films.